 The Office of the Provost’s Massive Open Online Courses (MOOCs) Request for Proposals provides faculty with funds up to $25,000 and support from the CTL to develop online courses that stimulate curiosity and intellectual exploration, and make more visible the teaching and research activities of the University.
-Visit the Office of the Vice Provost for Teaching and Learning website to learn more about this funding opportunity, the application process, and past recipients.
+Visit the Office of the Vice Provost for Teaching, Learning, and Innovation website to learn more about this funding opportunity, the application process, and past recipients.

 Below is a sampling of recent MOOC releases:

 Corporate Finance Professional Certificate Program